𝗧𝗶𝗺𝗲 𝗔𝗳𝗳𝗹𝘂𝗲𝗻𝗰𝗲 - 𝗔 𝗚𝗮𝘂𝗴𝗲 𝗼𝗳 𝗦𝘂𝗰𝗰𝗲𝘀𝘀

-For much of my life, I thought that I wanted to be rich, mainly because everyone seemed to think that’s a good idea.
-Over time, I would meet many sad, distrustful wealthy people and many happy, engaging people who happen to be poor.
+For much of my life, I thought that I wanted to be rich, mainly because everyone else seemed to think that was a good idea.
+Over time, I would meet many sad, distrustful wealthy people and many happy, optimistic people who happen to be poor (or not rich yet).

-Globally, a certain income is required to meet basic needs, but after that, any increase causes no greater pleasure*.
-Personally, many happy and meaningful times were with family and friends or accomplishing goals at small/no cost.**
+Research says that a certain income is required to meet basic needs (varies by area, but essentially enough to not worry about the bills) and after that, any increase causes no greater pleasure*.
+Many happy and meaningful times occur with family and friends or when accomplishing goals at little to no cost.**

-Time affluence is the idea the you can pursue activities which are meaningful and even fun.
+Time affluence is the idea that you can pursue activities which are meaningful and even fun.
 In other words, you've exceeded the bounds of stress and regret.

-Forcing time to pursue a better life leads to the energy and creativity needed for success, however you define that term.
+Taking time to pursue a better life leads to the energy and clarity for long-term success.

 𝐖𝐚𝐲𝐬 𝐭𝐨 𝐁𝐨𝐨𝐬𝐭 𝐓𝐢𝐦𝐞 𝐀𝐟𝐟𝐥𝐮𝐞𝐧𝐜𝐞

-𝘔𝘦𝘢𝘴𝘶𝘳𝘦 – Record the time you spend doing all activities for at least a week and measure the pleasure from them.
+𝘔𝘦𝘢𝘴𝘶𝘳𝘦 – Record the time you spend doing all activities for at least a week.
+Include a ranking of their pleasure.
+Consider other activities which could occupy the same amount of time and also consider their pleasure.

-𝘛𝘢𝘳𝘨𝘦𝘵 𝘗𝘢𝘴𝘴𝘪𝘷𝘦 𝘈𝘤𝘵𝘪𝘷𝘪𝘵𝘪𝘦𝘴 – List times viewing shows, social media, etc. where you're the audience and not the performer.
-We all deserve a break, but many times, passive activities go from relaxing to simply distracting and have no benefit.
+𝘛𝘢𝘳𝘨𝘦𝘵 𝘗𝘢𝘴𝘴𝘪𝘷𝘦 𝘈𝘤𝘵𝘪𝘷𝘪𝘵𝘪𝘦𝘴 – Identify times where you're the audience and not the performer such as watching shows, social media, etc. We all deserve a break, but many times, passive activities done too long go from relaxing to unfulfilling and have no benefit, like the 30 seconds of joy eating a doughnut followed by 30 minutes of discomfort.

-𝘙𝘦𝘱𝘭𝘢𝘤𝘦 𝘈𝘤𝘵𝘪𝘷𝘪𝘵𝘪𝘦𝘴 – Trade passive time with meaningful activities such as a hobby, side hustle, or self-improvement.
-You may also try new behaviors such as exercise, sleep, and talking with advisors to increase your productivity and joy.
-For other tips, see below***.
+𝘙𝘦𝘱𝘭𝘢𝘤𝘦 𝘈𝘤𝘵𝘪𝘷𝘪𝘵𝘪𝘦𝘴 – Trade passive time with meaningful activities like a hobby, a fun side hustle, or self-improvement.
+You may also insert new behaviors such as exercise, sleep, and talking with advisors to increase your productivity and joy.

 When making changes in your life, start slowly, maybe just one 15-minute trade each week.
 After a few weeks, you should start to feel a difference in building time affluence.